 Cultural sociology; social theory; economic sociology; comparative historical sociology; qualitative methods; political sociology

 Trade Associations and Economic Governance.

 Amazon Sellers Seek More Clout With New ‘Merchants Guild’

 Mar 19, 2018

-Faculty Fellow Lynette Spillman was quoted in a Bloomberg Technology article regarding efforts at forming a trade association for Amazon merchants, providing historical context for the development of such groups.
+Faculty Fellow Lynette Spillman (sociology) was quoted in a Bloomberg Technology article regarding efforts at forming a trade association for Amazon merchants, providing historical context for the development of such groups.